Q: What type of therapy do you do?

 That is entirely up to you and the issues that you would like to address.
-I have worked with people in short term and longer term counseling and therapy, ranging from just a few session to more than 7 years and just about everything between.
+I have worked with people in short term and longer term counseling and therapy, ranging from just a few session to many years and just about everything between.
 We will discuss what you think you might be looking for at the beginning of our work together and also as we go.

 Q: How does therapy end?

 You can always decide to end at any time.
 People end therapy in different ways.
 I ask that when you are considering ending that you discuss this with me in person.
 The ending chapter of therapy can be a very fruitful part of your process.
 My hope is that we can spend time exploring the work that we did together, get closure and say goodbye.

 I believe medication can be helpful at times, especially for providing symptom relief and supporting mood stability.
 This can be an important part of your overall healing journey.
 Many psychotropic medications are prescribed on a routine basis and pose few and mild side effects, while others may have some potentially serious side effects.
 Some alternative and complementary treatments MAY help achieve some symptom relief as well, often with fewer risks or side effects.
 Additionally, studies show that lifestyle habits such as regular exercise, good sleep hygiene and mindfulness practices can help support mental health and bring relief of some symptoms.
 In my opinion, sometimes the best approach for bringing desired and sustained results may be a combination of medicine, counseling and potentially other complementary treatment modalities.